Visit by Pope Francis to Canada: July 25: Apology at Maskwacis and Edmonton visit

 In the morning, Pope Francis visited Maskwacis, a community south of Edmonton that was once the site of Ermineskin Residential School, one of the largest residential schools in Canada.
 He attended a private meeting with leaders at a local church and visited the Ermineskin Cree Nation Cemetery, where he led a prayer.
 A ceremony was then held in a space near the site of the formal residential school, where Francis delivered an apology to residential school survivors; he acknowledged the "devastating" policy of residential schools and asked for forgiveness "for the evil committed by so many Christians" against Indigenous peoples.
 He also said that an apology was only the first step, and that a "serious investigation" should be conducted into what happened in the past.
 Pope Francis' remarks were delivered in his native Spanish through a translator in front of spectators counted in the thousands by CBC, including residential school survivors and their family members.
 Trudeau and Simon were also in attendance, along with other politicians and Indigenous leaders.
-Willie Littlechild presented Pope Francis with a traditional Indigenous headdress.
-Littlechild is a residential school survivor and former member of the Truth and Reconciliation Commission of Canada (TRC).
+Willie Littlechild, a residential school survivor and former member of the Truth and Reconciliation Commission of Canada (TRC), presented Pope Francis with a traditional Indigenous headdress.

 Later in the day, the Pope returned to Edmonton and visited the Sacred Heart Church of the First Peoples, a church that combines Catholic and Indigenous rituals.